kolosovpetro/Computer-Science/README.md

 ----
 Other projects.

-* Database Control Panel.
+* **Database Control Panel**.
 Simple winforms app in order to perform SQL queries on PostgreSQL Database.
 Not protected from SQL injections.
-* LINQ.
+* **LINQ**.
 A set of custom methods in order to operate over IEnumerable collections.

 Notes
 -----